 Salah El Din Al Ayoby who establish the Ayyubid dynasty and ruled for a good time.

 The citadel function wasn’t only as a defense line, but in was the ruling center and governing seat through the Ayyubid period, Mamluks and even Ottomans.
-The citadel protected Egypt against violence and the city from many invaders, but also was a save place for several monumental mosques, included Mohammed Ali mosque which is considered a fine example for the Ottoman architectural skills and creativity, also there is Nasser Mohammed mosque which was built by the Mamluks and Sulaiman Pasha small mosque. beside all ancient mosques, Cairo citadel has four museums situated on a high cliff in the citadel, the military museum, the police museum, jawhara palace museum and the royal carriages museum. travel to Egypt has organized Cairo day tours and Egypt travel packages that include a visit to the citadel of Salah El Din.
+The citadel protected Egypt against violence and the city from many invaders, but also was a save place for several monumental mosques, included Mohammed Ali mosque which is considered a fine example for the Ottoman architectural skills and creativity, also there is Nasser Mohammed mosque which was built by the Mamluks and Sulaiman Pasha small mosque. beside all ancient mosques, Cairo citadel has four museums situated on a high cliff in the citadel, the military museum, the police museum, jawhara palace museum and the royal carriages museum. travel to Egypt has organized Cairo day tours and Egypt tours that include a visit to the citadel of Salah El Din.

 The purpose of the citadel